 Plan a holiday devoted to just you (and your pets, if any).

-1. Decorate just for you
+1. Decorate for an audience of one

 3. Light candles or in some way make it special